javorszky/adventofcode2022/day14/readme.md

 Using your scan, simulate the falling sand until the source of the sand becomes blocked.
 How many units of sand come to rest?

 ### Solution

+Reusing the above.

+#### Modification to the inputs and the grid

+* once all lines of the input have been parsed, we'll add the floor:
+* grab the `rowMax` value and add 2 to it to get the height where our rock floor is going to sit
+* check if 500 - rowMax - 2 (2 for padding) is less than current colMin, if it is, set colMin to that
+* check if 500 + rowMax + 2 is more than current colMax, and if it is, set colMax to that
+* once we have our updated row / col min / max values, draw air everywhere
+* draw rocks from the input
+* generate a new line of rocks between [rowMax, 500-rowMax-2] and [rowMax, 500+rowMax+2] for the infinite floor
+* add those as rocks as well

+#### Sand
+Same as above, no change needed

+#### Altogether

+Only difference is the success criteria.
+Instead of checking for an abyss error in the infinite for loop, we're checking for the rest coordinate being the same as the entry point.